ktorio/ktor-documentation/topics/maven-assembly-plugin.md

 </p>
 </microformat>

 The Maven [Assembly plugin](http://maven.apache.org/plugins/maven-assembly-plugin/) provides the ability to combine project output into a single distributable archive that contains dependencies, modules, site documentation, and other files.
-In this topic, we'll show you how to build an assembly and run it for a Ktor application created in the [](Maven.xml) topic.
+In this topic, we'll show you how to build an assembly and run it for the [ktor-maven-sample](https://github.com/ktorio/ktor-maven-sample/tree/main) application.

 ## Prerequisites {id="prerequisites"}
 Before starting this tutorial, clone the [ktor-maven-sample](https://github.com/ktorio/ktor-maven-sample) repository.